Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Overview
 Kitesurfing for beginners is my Portfolio 1 project.

 The site is fully responsive and laid out in a minimal manner to present users with relevant and clear information.
 The site is generated through html.
 I was originally given a brief of a project before I started or had the option to come up with my own.
 I decided to challenge myself and completely come up with an original idea and that is how 'Kitesurfing for beginners' was created.
-The scope of the project does not include any back-end functionality, so whilst there is a "Win a lesson" and "Sign-up" form on my page, the information entered into the fields will not feed anywhere.
+The scope of the project does not include any back-end functionality, so where a customer completed "Win a lesson" and "Sign-up" form on my page, the information entered into the fields will not feed anywhere.
+However, the customer will be redirected to a follow-on page on both instances, i.e. Thank you for your booking & Thank you for completing the form with a chance to win a lesson".

 UX
 The primary goal with the sites UX, in terms of UI, was to ensure the design was a simple design, almost minimalist, which helps unclutter and not overload the audience with information and overwhelm them.

 From the beginning in the early development stage with planning the wireframes of the website my goal was to have my images as a main focal point.
-To enforce that from the first interaction, I decided to have a full page image of a Kitesurfer (her0-image), which immediately gives the audience the feel of what the website is all about.
+To enforce that from the first interaction, I decided to have a full page image of a Kitesurfer (hero-image), which immediately gives the audience the feel of what the website is all about.
 The landing page highlights the benefits of Kitesurfing, as well as showing the times  (of which is displayed on other pages also should the user need same, the concept is of repetitive simplicity).

+The colours in the hero image are something that I aimed to maintain throughout the site.

 First Time Visitor Goals:
 As a first time visitor I need to able to navigate the site easily and clearly understand how to use the function of the site.